vext01/openbsd-wip-tools/README.md

         owip.py co <tree> <pkgpath>

-Where `<pkgpath>` would be of the form `category/port` and `<tree>` is either 'main' or 'wip' depending upon where the port should come from (/usr/ports/`<pkgpath>` or /usr/ports/openbsd-wip/`<pkgpath>` respectively).
+Where `<pkgpath>` would be of the form `category/port` and `<tree>` is either `main` or `wip` depending upon where the port should come from (/usr/ports/`<pkgpath>` or /usr/ports/openbsd-wip/`<pkgpath>` respectively).

 To see what you have checked out into your sandbox (and the status of